jwbuurlage/category-theory-programmers/doc/A1_exercises.md

 > types somehow.
 The key idea is to combine expressions by taking the
 > coproduct of their signatures

-Here, ValExpr and AddExpr are defined as the fixed point of the respective functors.
+Here, ValExpr and AddExpr are defined as the least fixed points of the respective functors.

 We do that using:
 ```haskell